oasis-tcs/osim/FAQ/flavors.md

 but that it has to be a 'complete' component list which is a different flavor than only requiring the first-level components to be provided.
-Yet supplier may require that certain vulnerability attributes must also be supplied.
+Or an organization may require that certain vulnerability attributes must also be supplied.
+Others sets of flavors may involve vulnerability attributes, end-of-life attributes, attributes associated with when in the software lifecycle the SBOM was generated, or lineage/pedigree/provenance attributes, etc.

 The [SBOM Information Model](tbd) is a declarative specification of the possible attributes, defining the essential content of what information could be exchanged/derived, but does not specify what must be exchanged.
-What must/should be exchanged, and what formats to use, is left to the individual parties in the supply chain based on their needs.
+What must/should be exchanged, and what formats to use, is left to the individual parties in the supply chain based on the value propositions in their specific use cases.